Artuk Bey

-Zaheer-ul-Daulah Artuk Beg, known as Artuk Bey, was a Turkmen commander of the Seljuk Empire in the 11th century, chief of the Oghuz tribe of Döğer, and eponymous founder of the Artuqid dynasty.
+Zaheer-ul-Daulah Artuk Beg, known as Artuk Bey, was a Turkish commander of the Seljuk Empire in the 11th century, chief of the Oghuz tribe of Döğer, and eponymous founder of the Artuqid dynasty.
 His father's name was Eksük.
 He was the Seljuk governor of Jerusalem between 1085–1091.
 Although the Artuqid dynasty was named after him, actually the dynasty was founded by his sons Sökmen and Ilghazi after his death.
 He was also father to Alp-Yaruq, Bahram, Abd al-Jabar, and three other sons.

 In Anatolia

 Artuk Bey was one of the commanders of the Great Seljuk Empire army during the Battle of Manzikert in 1071.
 After the battle, he took part in the conquest of Anatolia on behalf of the Seljuk Empire.
 He captured the Yeşilırmak (Ἶρις) valley in 1074.
-In 1075, Artuk captured on behalf of the Byzantine Empire the Norman rebell Roussel de Bailleul and handed him over to the future emperor Alexios Komnenos.
+In 1075, Artuk captured on behalf of the Byzantine Empire the Norman rebel Roussel de Bailleul and handed him over to the future emperor Alexios Komnenos.
 He also served the sultan by quashing a rebellion in 1077.

 His next mission was a campaign in 1086 to capture Diyarbakır (Amid) from the Marwanids.
 In this campaign he quarreled with the commander-in-chief Fakhr al-Dawla ibn Jahir who tended to make peace with Marwanids.
 In a surprise attack he defeated reinforcements to Marwanids.
 However, when the sultan Malik Shah I heard about the event he accused Artuk.